ElenaAnnibali/final-project-kresko-mobile/README.md

+## KRESKO MOBILE APP
+Welcome to my final project for the UpLeveled Bootcamp!

 ## ABOUT THIS APP

 Kresko is a mobile application developed with React Native for the Frontend and Next.js for the backend.